1) WEO Database and Publication

 Q. How often are estimates revised?

 A. The number of revisions to each country's data is country-specific.
 We collect historical data and forecasts from each IMF country desk officer, and in turn, the national authorities provide the country desk officer with their most current updates.
+The data provided in the WEO might have more (estimated) or less time coverage than what is provided by the authorities but that decision is at the discretion of the IMF country desk officers.
 Although there may be several iterations, each publication takes into account the most recent revisions available, prior to publication.
 For a specific country-series pair, the date (month and year) of the last update is indicated in the notes option you may choose to append to the report at the end of a query.

 Q. What is the difference between "Gross domestic product, current prices" and "Gross domestic product corresponding to fiscal year, current prices?"